SpringtideCollectiveOrg/openhousens.ca/README.md

     createdb openhousens
     python manage.py syncdb --noinput

-Install the foreman gem:
+If you have Ruby, install the foreman gem:

     gem install foreman

-Start the web app:
+And start the web app:

     foreman start

+Otherwise, you can start the server with:

+    python manage.py runserver

 ### Importing Popolo data